hoosan/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 </table>

-### 4. Dapp developers trigger the SNS canisters to be created on SNS subnet.
+### 4. Dapp developers trigger the SNS canisters to be created on SNS subnet

 When all initial parameters are specified and the NNS adopted the SNS launch, the SNS canisters can be created by a manual call to [SNS-W](../introduction/sns-architecture.md#SNS-W).